alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-01-18-a-method-of-unit-testing-jinja2-templates.md

           CidrIp: 0.0.0.0/0
 ```

 All good.
 I feel very confident that my code works now, and I haven't had to perform any expensive end-to-end testing.
-I can defer all that to one go at the end, where I expect everything is going to work first go(!).
+I can defer all that to one go at the end, where I expect everything is going to work on the first try(!).

 ## Discussion

-I have used this method for a while now and I find it to be adding a lot of value and well worth the effort in setting it all up.
-I would go as far as to say that I doubt anyone should be running Jinja2 CloudFormation templates without this layer of testing.
+I have used this method for a while now and I find it to be adding a lot of value and well worth the effort of setting it all up.
+I would go as far as to say that I doubt anyone should be running Jinja2 CloudFormation templates in production without a layer of testing like this.

 It is easy to also see how this could be extended to, say, test Bash scripts.
 I could just as easily run generated Bash scripts through `bash -n` - or even write Bash unit tests to run on the generated Bash code.
 Likewise, I could easily extend these tests for Jinja2 to be real unit tests, by reading the generated YAML into a dictionary and making assertions about its keys and data.

 ## Conclusion

 I have documented a method of unit testing Jinja2 logic in CloudFormation, Ansible and other code.
-As far as I can tell, no one in the DevOps community is doing this, although, I daresay, others should be doing it.
+As far as I can tell, not many in the DevOps community are doing anything like this, although, I daresay, they should be doing it.
 Please send me an email if you have any feedback or suggestions for improvement!

 ## See also